of Hill House, Leckhampton

 Back in 1960 or thereabouts, Stoney acquired permission from the local Social Services to foster children, as someone who would take on short-term children during holidays etc. At the same time she also took on children privately.
 The first child she acquired was a 12 year old boy.
 He came via the headmaster of her old school in Sussex where she was a matron for 4 years.
 From the Social Services she took 3 children, a boy and girl twins, along with a younger 7 year old girl out of a family of five.
 The mother had been found dead and the father was in prison.
 Despite it being the middle of winter, they arrived in thin summer clothes and insisted in sleeping in the same bed.
 They were subsequently housed in a childrens home in Cirencester.

 Stoney then asked Social Services for children on a more permanent basis and immediately received three children called Peter, Philip and Diane, they stayed for several years.
-Their mother had taken them into a shop in Northway near Tewkesbury, told them she was just going out for a minute and never went back.
+Their mother had taken them into a shop, told them she was just going out for a minute and never went back.
 There were also two children, girls Christine 12 and Ann 13.
 Diane, who has been happily married for many years, is still in contact with Stoney.

 Stoney with children Ann Wasaluski[?], a Polish girl